MartinPellizzer/terrawhisper-compiler/articles/aesculus-hippocastanum/medicine/benefits.md

 ## 2. Relieves Swelling

 Horse Chestnut (Aesculus hippocastanum) relieves swelling thanks to its rich content of aescin, a bioactive compound known for its anti-inflammatory properties.
-Aescin, primarily found in the seeds of the horse chestnut, acts as a potent saponin that helps reduce swelling by inhibiting the release of inflammatory mediators and promoting venous tone.
+Aescin, primarily found in the seeds of the Horse Chestnut, acts as a potent saponin that helps reduce swelling by inhibiting the release of inflammatory mediators and promoting venous tone.
 The seeds contain approximately 16-20% aescin, with individual compounds such as β-aescin and α-aescin contributing to its therapeutic effects.
 These constituents work synergistically to enhance capillary integrity, reduce fluid leakage, and improve lymphatic drainage, effectively addressing swelling associated with various health conditions.

 The primary constituents and preparations that make horse chestnut relieve swelling are shown in the following illustration.